friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/animations/colorAnimation.md

 }
 ```

-The computation of the root color is required to ensure that the seed color within the cycle of colors.
+The computation of the root color is required to ensure that the seed color is within the cycle of colors.
 It is computed by solving for x when _Time.y = 0:

 ```seedColor = 0.5 + 0.5 * sin(_Time.y * speed * x)```